With Cisco Video Remote Expert, customers and agents can have a face-to-face conversation over the network and collaborate like never before.

 Customer submits DTMF for digit collection and stored in Call Context via CCE.

-When customer selects to talk to agent and agent becomes available, CVP transfers the call from the VXML gateway to the UCM managed Video Remote Expert.
+When customer selects to talk to agent and agent becomes available, CVP transfers the call from the VXML gateway to the Unified CM managed Video Remote Expert.

 Customer is connected to Agent and video RTP is streaming from customer video phone to the agent video phone.